aws-samples/aws-health-events-insight/README.md

 5. From the dropdown menu, select the "awshealthdb" database and grant the necessary permission.
 6. Repeat the previous step (Step 5), but this time, select all tables and grant the required permission.

 By following these steps, you should be able to resolve the "Insufficient Lake Formation permission(s) on awshealthevent" issue.
 This will grant the necessary permissions to the specified Amazon QuickSight ARN and allow it to access the AWS Lake Formation resources correctly.
+You must repeate same process for Amazon QuickSight service role if thats also lacking these permissions.

 **Possible Reasons for No Data in AWS QuickSight Analysis:**